Y4ress/odin-recipes/README.md

-This project is a task from The Odin Project, and will contain a recipe for my delicious cinnamon rolls.
+This project is a task from The Odin Project, and will contain a recipe for delicious cinnamon rolls, and more!

 Skills that this project will demonstrate are, basic knowledge of HTML